Take Our Find Your UK University Quiz

 US to UK university

-Transferring from a US College to a UK University
+Transfer from US College to UK University | UK Study Expert

 If you’ve attended community college or a university in the US, and have obtained, or are about to obtain an associate’s degree, you might be wondering if this pathway will hold any weight on your application, and if your credits will be transferred toward your UK degree.
 In this article, we break down how college credits are viewed in the UK, the expectations of applying with college credits or an associate’s degree, and the application process.